jon-jacky/home/commonplace.md

   incredible dullness.'
 It is up to us to determine whether we now wish to multiply dullness through AI or refuse to be subjected to it. ..."

-  Much more on AI at [14 Mar 2023](#14-Mar-2023) etc., Douglas Hofstadter's remarks are espcially pertitent to the above essay.
+  Much more on AI at [14 Mar 2023](#14-Mar-2023) etc. The remarks by Douglas Hofstadter and Eric Naiman are especially pertitent to the above essay.

 24 Jun 2024  <a name="24-Jun-2024"></a>